Cerner (NASDAQ:CERN) Issues Q3 2021 Earnings Guidance

 Cerner (NASDAQ:CERN) issued an update on its third quarter 2021 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $0.806-$0.828 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.820.
 The company issued revenue guidance of $1.45 billion-$1.45 billion, compared to the consensus revenue estimate of $1.48 billion.Cerner also updated its FY 2021 guidance to $3.250-$3.250 EPS.

-Cerner (NASDAQ:CERN) last released its earnings results on Friday, July 30th.
-The company reported $0.80 EPS for the quarter, beating the consensus estimate of $0.76 by $0.04.
-Cerner had a net margin of 14.69% and a return on equity of 17.45%.
-The firm had revenue of $1.46 billion for the quarter, compared to analyst estimates of $1.44 billion.
-During the same period last year, the firm earned $0.63 EPS.
-The business’s quarterly revenue was up 9.5% compared to the same quarter last year.
-As a group, analysts expect that Cerner will post 3.25 earnings per share for the current fiscal year.
+Cerner (NASDAQ:CERN) last released its earnings results on Thursday, July 29th.
+The company reported $0.80 EPS for the quarter, topping analysts’ consensus estimates of $0.76 by $0.04.
+The business had revenue of $1.46 billion for the quarter, compared to the consensus estimate of $1.44 billion.
+Cerner had a net margin of 12.54% and a return on equity of 18.32%.
+The business’s revenue for the quarter was up 9.5% on a year-over-year basis.
+During the same period in the previous year, the firm earned $0.63 EPS.
+As a group, equities analysts predict that Cerner will post 2.73 EPS for the current fiscal year.

-Several equities analysts have commented on CERN shares.
-SVB Leerink decreased their target price on shares of Cerner from $86.00 to $83.00 and set an outperform rating on the stock in a report on Thursday, May 6th.
-Piper Sandler raised their target price on Cerner from $85.00 to $88.00 and gave the stock an overweight rating in a research report on Friday.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and eight have given a buy rating to the stock.
-Cerner currently has a consensus rating of Buy and an average target price of $82.75.
+A number of equities analysts recently weighed in on the company.
+Canaccord Genuity increased their price target on Cerner from $89.00 to $90.00 and gave the company a buy rating in a research report on Monday, August 2nd.
+Piper Sandler boosted their price target on shares of Cerner from $85.00 to $88.00 and gave the company an overweight rating in a report on Friday, July 30th.
+Finally, SVB Leerink raised their price objective on shares of Cerner from $83.00 to $88.00 and gave the stock an outperform rating in a research note on Monday, August 2nd.
+Two investment analysts have rated the stock with a sell rating, one has assigned a hold rating and eight have issued a buy rating to the company’s stock.
+The company has a consensus rating of Buy and a consensus price target of $84.27.

-In related news, CAO Michael R. Battaglioli sold 5,480 shares of Cerner stock in a transaction that occurred on Friday, May 14th.
-The shares were sold at an average price of $77.06, for a total value of $422,288.80.
-Following the sale, the chief accounting officer now owns 3,882 shares of the company’s stock, valued at approximately $299,146.92.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO David Brent Shafer sold 88,729 shares of Cerner stock in a transaction dated Friday, May 7th.
-The shares were sold at an average price of $76.36, for a total value of $6,775,346.44.
-Following the sale, the chief executive officer now owns 88,729 shares of the company’s stock, valued at approximately $6,775,346.44.
+In other Cerner news, CAO Michael R. Battaglioli sold 5,480 shares of the company’s stock in a transaction dated Friday, May 14th.
+The shares were sold at an average price of $77.06, for a total transaction of $422,288.80.
+Following the completion of the sale, the chief accounting officer now directly owns 3,882 shares in the company, valued at $299,146.92.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, insider Tracy L. Platt sold 9,989 shares of the business’s stock in a transaction dated Monday, August 2nd.
+The stock was sold at an average price of $79.70, for a total value of $796,123.30.
 The disclosure for this sale can be found here.
-0.18% of the stock is owned by company insiders.
+Corporate insiders own 0.18% of the company’s stock.

 About Cerner